gnikolovski/svg_formatter/README.md

 ## INSTALLATION

 1. Install module as usual via Drupal UI, Drush or Composer.
-2. Go to "Extend" and enable the SVG formatter module.
+2. Go to "Extend" and enable the SVG Formatter module.

 ## USING THE MODULE

 1. Add a file field to your content type or taxonomy vocabulary and add svg to the allowed file extensions.
-2. Go to the 'Manage display' and change the field format to 'SVG formatter'.
+2. Go to the 'Manage display' and change the field format to 'SVG Formatter'.
 3. Set image dimensions if you want and enable or disable attributes.

 ### AUTHOR